 Co-developing knowledge with stakeholders

 By engaging policymakers, public and private sector stakeholders, and scientific experts throughout the project, SPARCCLE aims to deliver actionable insights and recommendations for policymakers at all levels, businesses, and the civil society based on state-of-the-art science.
-This involves iterative activities through the project lifetime such as co-design of scenarios, validation of results, and capacity building.
+This involves iterative activities throughout the project’s lifetime such as co-design of scenarios, validation of results, and capacity building.

 Working with the European Commission Joint Research Centre (JRC)